 In addition to the catalogues of the exhibitions she curated, she also edited and produced the monograph for Lalla Essaydi “Crossing Boundaries, Bridging Cultures” (2015) published by ACR, Farhad Moshiri’s double volume monograph published by SKIRA (2016) and collaborated the following year with the Andy Warhol Museum for Moshiri’s first retrospective in the US “Go West” (2017).

 With projects that have included curating private collections and advising institutions, Dina works globally.
 She has done public and private projects in London, Geneva, Cairo, Baku, Dubai, New York and Venice and has collaborated over the years with several renowned galleries including Barbara Gladstone, Galerie Thaddaeus Ropac, Galerie Perrotin and The Third Line.
 Dina has also participated in various talks and panel discussions in locations including the Victoria Albert Museum, London; The Metropolitan Museum of Art, New York and Art Basel Miami among others and has provided commentary on the markets she has worked with for various international publications including The New York Times, The Financial Times, Architectural Digest and Le Quotidien de L’Art.
-She is a member of the TATE Middle Eastern and North African Acquisition Committee, an ambassador for Art Dubai and regularly supports charity auctions and non-profit organisations such as Magic of Persia and Bidoun.
+She is a member of the TATE Middle Eastern and North African Acquisition Committee and regularly supports charity auctions and non-profit organisations such as Magic of Persia and Bidoun.